zenhack/iron-blogger2/README.md

   of a Flask request context, with an active database connection.
 This allows you to make calls to various parts of the code that don't otherwise work without a bit of setup.
+* The commands `ironblogger fetch-posts` and `ironblogger assign-rounds` perform the downloading and bookkeeping steps of `ironblogger sync`, respectively.
+Invoking them individually may be useful in some cases.
 * As of right now, while there's an admin panel available at `<main page url>/admin`, no users will exist by default.
 You can add one manually by dropping into the python shell using `ironblogger shell`, and running: